lmuench/react-hash-router/README.md

 ```jsx
 <Router routes={routes} defaultRoute={defaultRoute} />
 ```
-Display a route's component if the route's path matches the current URL's fragment (excluding `#`).
+Display a route's component if the route's path matches the current URL's fragment (excluding `#`)

-A route's path `/foo/bar` will match a URL `myurl.com/#/foo/bar`.
+A route's path `/foo/bar` will match a URL `myurl.com/#/foo/bar`

 #### routes
 Type: `array`

-An array of routes.
+An array of routes

 #### defaultRoute
 Type: `route`

-An optional default route to be used, when no route's path matches the current URL.
+An optional default route to be used, when no route's path matches the current URL